knowledge-ukraine/medlocalgpt/README.md

 # medlocalgpt

 Ask your (medical) dataset privately using LLMs and Embeddings.
 No data leaves your infrastructure/platform and 100% private.
-Optionally you can use OpenAI GPT models or other LLM SaaS solutions.
+Optionally you can use OpenAI GPT models or other LLM SaaS solutions via [LangChain](https://github.com/hwchase17/langchain).

-This project is part of the R&D on intelligent data analysis and computational linguistics for digital health (telerehabilitation an rehabilitation medicine).
+This project is part of the R&D on intelligent data analysis and computational linguistics for digital health (telerehabilitation an rehabilitation medicines).
 Read more: [Letter to the Editor–Update from Ukraine: Development of the Cloud-based Platform for Patient-centered Telerehabilitation of Oncology Patients with Mathematical-related Modeling](https://doi.org/10.5195/ijt.2023.6562).

 ## Inspired by